Recruiting Service Ribbon: United States Coast Guard

 The Coast Guard Recruiting Service Ribbon was created by the Commandant of the United States Coast Guard on November 2, 1995.
-The award is retroactive to January 1, 1980 and is presented to any member of the Coast Guard who completes a standard two-year tour as a Coast Guard Recruiter.
+The award is retroactive to January 1, 1980, and is presented to any member of the Coast Guard who completes a standard two-year tour as a Coast Guard Recruiter.

 Additional awards of the Coast Guard Recruiting Service Ribbon are denoted by service stars.
 Like the Navy, the Coast Guard also issues a Recruiter Badge as a temporary award worn while a service member is serving as a Coast Guard Recruiter.

+United States Army

+The Army Recruiting Ribbon was established in 2023 as part of the Soldier Referral Program.
+This allows all soldiers in the United States Army to participate in recruiting.
+All Army personnel, officer, warrant, or enlisted, who make a qualified referral that results in enlistment and shipping out to Basic Combat Training will be eligible for the ribbon.
+Individuals may earn the award four times, with each award worth 10 promotion points.